KardungLa/dhpc-cms-content/README.md

 # dhPLUS CMS View Component

-This is web component to use CMS Content stored on dhPLUS on every html page.
+This is a small custom web component, meant to display static HTML content, stored in the dhPLUS repository.
 ## Usage

 ```html
 <html>
     <head>
         <meta charset="UTF-8">